apache/systemds/scripts/perftest/README.md

 - Setup OpenBlas: <https://github.com/xianyi/OpenBLAS/wiki/Precompiled-installation-packages>
 - Install Perf stat: <https://linoxide.com/linux-how-to/install-perf-tool-centos-ubuntu/>

-NOTE THE SCRIPT HAS TO BE RUN FROM THE PERFTEST FOLDER.
+## NOTE THE SCRIPT HAS TO BE RUN FROM THE PERFTEST FOLDER

 Examples:

 ```bash
 ./runAll.sh
 ```

 Look inside the runAll script to see how to run individual tests.

 Time calculations in the bash scripts additionally subtract a number, e.g. ".4".
 This is done to accommodate for time lost by shell script and JVM startup overheads, to match the actual application runtime of SystemML.